tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 We can emulate the first message sent to the adversary with a method returning that information, so that's not the issue.
-In order to emulate the winning aspect, we can have a method which lets the adversary make an attempt, and tell them whether or not they've guess correctly.
-If in the ideal case, we make it impossible for the adversary to win, then their distinguishing ability is related to whether or not they can guess correctly.
+In order to emulate the winning aspect, we can have a method which lets the adversary make an attempt, and tells them whether or not they've guessed correctly.
+If, in the ideal case, we make it impossible for the adversary to win, then their distinguishing ability is related to whether or not they can guess correctly.
 Putting this into a package, we have: